Fifth Sunday of Easter

 There are a variety of ways that these questions can play out in specific church traditions, or in local communities.
 But the issue of "people" versus "tradition" or of "insiders" versus "outsiders" is one that exists on some level in any and every religious community.

 The second dimension to this text provides some balance to the dilemma, although it still does not provide us with easy answer to the question of the nature of the church and its mission.
 But it is an important dimension.
 It is simply the question of what God is doing in the world.
 This text is permeated with the action of God.
 It is God who gives Peter the vision of a new way.
 It is God who works with Cornelius and his family.
 And it is the gift of the Holy Spirit to the various groups of people that tie the whole scenario together.

 In other words, this is not an account of Peter deciding what to become; this is an account of God calling him to become, indeed calling the church to become.
 It is God's new work in the world, calling people to follow.
 Perhaps the task of the church in the world is not to try to put into place programs that structure the work of God, that try to "grow" the church.
 Perhaps neither is it to pray and cry out to God to do some great new work in the world, to bring a revival to enliven his people.
 Perhaps the greatest task of the church is to find out where God is already working in the world, and then participate in that work as God gives directions.
 Perhaps we have too often missed the new work of God in the world because we were waiting for something to happen in our own corner of the world on our terms, when God was already doing great things over in Cornelius' house!

 This commitment to God's work in the world does not lessen our responsibility and our accountability to faithful response to God in servanthood.
 But it affirms that finally it is not by our efforts that newness comes into the world.
-But it just as strongly affirms that God is at work in the world to bring that newness, if we have the eyes to see it.
+And it just as strongly affirms that God is at work in the world to bring that newness, if we have the eyes to see it.